 Jazz Cafè is more of a restaurant than a cafe to be fair.
 It’s really cozy with lovely design, beautiful tables, and excellent dishes.
 One of the best affordable restaurants in Rome that you should try!

-It’s located just a few steps away from Piazza Navona, following the street on the north-west side of the square.
+It’s located just a few steps away from Piazza Navona, following the street on the northwest side of the square.

 This restaurant is specialized in meat dishes, and they are really, really good!
-As a memorable place for myself, the Jazz Cafè was where I had the best Penne al salmone in salsa rossa of my life!
+As a memorable place for me, the Jazz Cafè was where I had the best Penne al salmone in salsa rossa of my life!

-If you’ve been wondering to which restaurant to go with family in Rome, the Jazz Cafè is pretty spacious!
-As for usual, there are more families dining out in Jazz Cafe, so this could be a spot for you!
+If you’ve been wondering which restaurant to go to with family in Rome, the Jazz Cafè is pretty spacious!
+As usual, there are more families dining out in Jazz Cafe, so this could be a spot for you!
 It’s great for bigger groups as well as for families and those traveling alone too!

 As its name is whispering, you’ll be mostly hearing jazz here.
 And jazz is good!
 Read a full Jazz Cafe review!

 Prices: mid-budget < €€-€€€